Find free Utah criminal records in every UT county through official channels today.

-Information such as Utah arrest records, criminal proceedings, probation and parole, warrant status, prisoner records, criminal court documents, sex offender registries, and background check reports are available for public viewing thanks to the Freedom of Information Act (FOIA)) Utah’s Government Records Access and Management Act (GRAMA).1, 2
+Information such as Utah arrest records, criminal proceedings, probation and parole, warrant status, prisoner records, criminal court documents, sex offender registries, and background check reports are available for public viewing thanks to the Freedom of Information Act (FOIA) and Utah’s Government Records Access & Management Act (GRAMA).1, 2

-This guide empowers citizens to learn more about someone’s past or current situation by making the appropriate agencies, search tools, databases, and contact information just one click away.
+Knowing what information is available and where to look is half the battle.
+This streamlined resource empowers citizens to learn more about someone’s past or current situation by clearly outlining the appropriate agencies, search tools, databases, and contact information for tracking down criminal history details in Utah.

 Written or authored by Attorney Robert Bailey Jr, who possesses a Juris Doctorate in Law from Widener University School of Law and is a Licensed Attorney.